-- Add wet ingredients to dry and mix until combined but do not over mix.
+Add wet ingreidents to dry ingreidents and combine until well mixed..
+Do not over mix.

-On the weekends, the like to help me make waffles and these gluten free pumpkin waffles are family favorite.
+With this weekend being Thanksgiving I am planning on making this pumpkin pie.
+On the weekends, the girls like to help me make waffles and these gluten free pumpkin waffles are family favorite.
 This weekend we are going to try these pumpkin pancakes by cookie and kate.
 What’s your favorite pumpkin recipe?